drseg/swift-fsm/README.md

 #### Actions and Concurrency

-Currently, in order to work reasonably in a SwiftUI world, the FSM runs its critical loops on the Main Actor, and expects that the actions you pass it will do so as well.
+Currently, in order to work reasonably in a SwiftUI and Swift Concurrency world, the FSM runs its critical loops on the Main Actor, and expects that the actions you pass it will do so as well.
 Internally, the method `handleEvent` and all actions are therefore annotated `@MainActor`.

 There are two versions of `handleEvent`, the first as shown above and in all the examples, and the second named `handleEventAsync` which must be called with `await`.